caoccao/Javet/docs/faq/can_javet_support_mac.rst

 Now
 ===

 My MacBook Air mid-2012 was revived with Mac OS Catalina which is the lowest version supported by latest V8.
-I managed to have built `snapshot version (x86_64 only) <https://drive.google.com/drive/folders/18wcF8c-zjZg9iZeGfNSL8-bxqJwDZVEL?usp=sharing>`_ for testing purpose.

-You are welcome taking a try and I look forward to your feedback.
+I managed to include it in the regular release cycle.

 Known Issue
 -----------